Noninvasive follicular thyroid neoplasm with papillary-like nuclear features: Fine needle aspiration

-It is important to note that a NIFTP diagnosis cannot be made on the basis fine needle aspiration alone.
+A NIFTP diagnosis cannot be made on the basis fine needle aspiration alone.
 Evaluation of a surgical resection specimen is required to rule out invasive growth.
 If molecular studies are applied to the fine needle aspiration material, an RAS mutation is the most common identification.

 Pathology findings

 Size

 Tumors can be quite variable in size, ranging from as small as 0.7 cm up to 10 cm, although in general the tumors are about 2–4 cm.
 The critical size threshold used to be 1 cm, but supporting studies have lowered that threshold.
 Most tumors are seen in just one lobe of the thyroid gland (unifocal), but multicentric tumors (same lobe or opposite lobe) can be seen in up to 38% of cases.